tobiasrask/rest-services/README.md

 ### Documentation

-Our example was one simple use case.
+Our example above was one simple use case.
 Now let's talk about how it really works.

 #### Services
-First of all you define *Service* for your app.
+At first we define **Service** for our app.
 In our example we defined **Example API Service**, which is listening url **/api**.
-You can have multiple services if you like, they all have unique path.
+You can have multiple services if you like, they all have unique paths.

-If you need to alter response data, just extend **RestServices** class and implement *sendResponse(err, req, res, response)* method.
+If you need to alter services response data or format, just extend **RestServices** class and implement *sendResponse(err, req, res, response)* method.
 We will cover this documentation in near future.

 #### Resources
-You need to define *Resources* to be used with your *Service*.
-We defined **ExampleResource** with id **example**.
+We need to define the **Resource(s)** to be used with our **Service**.
+In our example we defined **ExampleResource** with id **example**.
-This means that all requests to **/api/example** will be mapped for your resource.
+This means that all requests to **/api/example** will be mapped to our example resource.

 You can define three different types of resource mappings:
 1) operations
 2) actions and
-3) targeted actions
+3) targeted actions.

 Operations
 ----------